JuliaLang/julia/doc/src/manual/performance-tips.md

 The functions should take arguments, instead of operating directly on global variables, see the next point.

-## Avoid global variables
+## Avoid untyped global variables

-A global variable might have its value, and therefore possibly its type, changed at any point.
+An untyped global variable might have its value, and therefore possibly its type, changed at any point.
 This makes it difficult for the compiler to optimize code using global variables.
 This also applies to type-valued variables, i.e. type aliases on the global level.
 Variables should be local, or passed as arguments to functions, whenever possible.